 Does your dog love the winter season or would rather spend time cozying up in a blanket?
 Whatever they love to do, you have to take care of your dog and protect them during the winters.

 - A dog’s compatibility with cold depends on how big they are and how much fur they have on their body.
-Big and fluffy dogs can stay outside for a longer duration but for the smaller dogs or dogs with less fur, staying outside for long time can be dangerous.
+Big and fluffy dogs can stay outside for a longer duration but for the smaller dogs or dogs with less fur, staying outside for a long time can be dangerous.
 You have to keep them inside the house, warm and secure.

 - Similar to humans, dogs can also fall ill during the winters.
-Respiratory infection, frostbite, fever, vomiting and consumption of toxic substances are some of the principal concerns here!
+Respiratory infection, frostbite, fever, vomiting, and consumption of toxic substances are some of the principal concerns here!

-- Do not take your dog out for long walks during cold weather, a shorter and brisk walk can still accomplish enough exercise and relief without the risks of your dog getting affected by cold.
+- Do not take your dog out for long walks during cold weather, a shorter and brisk walk can still accomplish enough exercise and relief without the risks of your dog getting affected by the cold.

 - If your dog is suffering from arthritis (inflammation of joints) and osteoarthritis (degeneration of joint cartilage), they are more likely to face problems during winters.
-To take care of them, you need to talk to your vet about proper medication, treatment options and ways to keep your dog fit and warm during winters.
+To take care of them, you need to talk to your vet about proper medication, treatment options, and ways to keep your dog fit and warm during winters.